lbarbaglia/traefik2-config/README.md

 7. Once everything is done, launch the traefik instance from *traefik-config* folder.
     `docker-compose up`

-# Congratulation, you can access the Traefic dashboard on port 8080!
+# Congratulation, you can now access the Traefik dashboard on port 8080 of your server/PC!

 ### If you have any questions or suggestions, please open an issue or a pull request.